etoile/CoreObject/README.md

 CoreObject is supported on Mac OS X (10.7 or higher), and iOS support is coming soon.

-An Xcode project is bundled to build CoreObject on Mac OS X.

-Another Xcode project to build the CoreObject demo application can be found in Samples/ProjectDemo.

-**Warning:** Xcode 4.6 or higher is required to build these projects.
+**Warning:** Xcode 4.6 or higher is required to build the Xcode projects.